sriranjan06/Serenity-Homes/DevelopmentDocumentation.md

 now, we can call the errorHandler function wherever we wish to display our custom error.
 Don't forget to import the error. git push
 \\
+we now move on to the creation of UI of sign up page designed the ui for sign-up page import { Link } from "react-router-dom";